 NET WORTH: $1.61 billion

-SOURCE OF WEALTH: Ares Management, cofounder; Apollo Global Management, cofounder
+SOURCE OF WEALTH: Ares Management, Apollo Global Management

-BACKGROUND: Antony Ressler was born into a Jewish family.
-Ressler received his B.S.F.S. from Georgetown University’s School of Foreign Service and received his M.B.A. from Columbia University’s Graduate School of Business.
-After school, he worked at Drexel Burnham Lambert, eventually serving as senior vice president in the High Yield Bond Department.
+BACKGROUND: Antony Ressler is a graduate of Georgetown University’s School of Foreign Service and earned an M.B.A. from Columbia University’s Graduate School of Business.
+After graduating, he worked at Drexel Burnham Lambert, eventually serving as senior vice president in the firm’s high-yield bond department.
 In 1990, he cofounded the private equity firm Apollo Global Management with his brother-in-law Leon Black.
-Later in that decade, Ressler co-founded Ares Management.
-Ressler is married to Jami Gertz, an actress, and the couple lives in Los Angeles.
+In 1997, Ressler cofounded Ares Management.
+Jami Gertz, who attended New York University, is an actress.

 16130 Ventura Blvd., Ste.
 320